-Our outcomes-based, interdisciplinary major integrates the arts and humanities with the natural, social, and technological sciences.
-We emphasize breadth across a variety of disciplines with an emphasis in at least one academic area.
+Our outcomes-based, multidisciplinary major integrates the arts and humanities with the natural, social, and technological sciences.
+We emphasize breadth across a variety of disciplines with a concentration in at least one subject area that is commonly taught in elementary classrooms.
 In keeping with CSUMB's vision, academic goals, and graduation requirements, the Liberal Studies major offers a solid professional career foundation.
-We provide you with choices in academic studies that prepare you for lifelong learning, professional work, graduate study, and entry into teacher education credential studies.
+We provide you with choices in academic studies that prepare you for entry into teacher education credential studies as well as lifelong learning, professional work, and graduate study.